Estonia's new government sworn in with first-ever female PM - WTMJ

 Both parties have seven ministerial portfolios in the Cabinet in addition to Kallas’ prime minister post.
 The government musters a comfortable majority in the Parliament.

+Kallas’ Cabinet has no time to rest on its laurels as it will have just slightly over two years to deal with a substantial number of issues and leave its mark in this European Union and NATO member before the next general election set for March 2023.

+One of the government’s immediate priorities is to tackle Estonia’s worsening coronavirus situation and the economic turmoil caused by the pandemic.

-The Reform Party emerged as the winner of Estonia’s 2019 general election under Kallas’ lead but she failed to form a government at the time.
+The Reform Party, a pro-business and entrepreneurship party espousing liberal economic policies, emerged as the winner of Estonia’s 2019 general election under Kallas’ lead, but she was outmaneuvered by Ratas’ Center Party, which formed a three-party coalition with the populist right-wing EKRE party and the conservative Fatherland party.

+But Ratas’ government, which took office in April 2019, was shaky from the start due to strong rhetoric from the nationalist EKRE, the nation’s third-largest party which runs on an anti-immigration and anti-EU agenda.
+The EKRE leaders, Mart Helme and his son Martin, brought the government to the brink of collapse at least twice.

+However, Ratas’ government was eventually brought down on Jan.
+13 by a corruption scandal in his own party, involving an official suspected of accepting a private donation for the party in exchange for a political favor on a real estate development at the harbor district of the capital, Tallinn.

-Kallas stressed gender balance in forming the new Cabinet, placing several women in key positions such as Reform’s Keit Pentus-Rosimannus as finance minister and Eva-Maria Liimets, Estonia’s ambassador to the Czech Republic, as the foreign minister.
+Kallas has stressed gender balance in forming the new Cabinet, placing several women in key positions, including Reform’s Keit Pentus-Rosimannus as finance minister and Eva-Maria Liimets, Estonia’s ambassador to the Czech Republic, as the foreign minister.

+Estonia, a nation of 1.3 million, is also now one of the rare countries in the world where both the head of state and government are female.

+However, that may not necessarily last long as Estonian lawmakers will convene by September to elect a new president in the Parliament.
+Kaljulaid, who assumed her post in October 2016, hasn’t announced yet whether she will seek re-election for another five year term.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.